hypnotoad08/sen66-matter-sensor/README.md

    CONFIG_FACTORY_COMMISSIONABLE_DATA_PROVIDER=n
    CONFIG_FACTORY_DEVICE_INSTANCE_INFO_PROVIDER=n
    ```
 3. **Partition table**
-   If you have a `chip-factory` partition in your `partitions.csv`, remove its entry so your CSV omits:
+   If you have a `chip-factory` partition in your `partitions.csv`, remove its entry:
    ```text
    chip-factory,   data, nvs, 0x1A000,   0x06000,
    ```
       Then save and flash with the updated table.

 This ensures the firmware falls back to the built-in ESP32 DAC provider rather than using the factory partition.